Autism and education

 • sensory and/or physical needs.

-• adopts an accent which isn't their own, this is often American
+• adopt an accent which isn't their own, often American

-• has difficulties in understanding body language, or recognising facial expressions
+• have difficulties in understanding body language, or recognising facial expressions

-• has a flat or monotonous tone in their voice
+• have a flat or monotonous tone in their voice

-• has a loud voice, which can appear to be opinionated or rude
+• have a loud voice, which can appear to be opinionated or rude

-• has unusual eye contact which can show as either avoiding or overly intense
+• have unusual eye contact which can show as either avoiding or overly intense

-• initiates interactions inappropriately, for example shouting out, touching others to get attention and interrupting
+• initiates interactions inappropriately.
+For example, shouting out, touching others to get attention or interrupting

 • interprets language literally and struggles to understand jokes and sarcasm